Rhiner Cruz: Vaqueros Laguna

-On May 18, 2016, Cruz signed with the Vaqueros Laguna, and was released on May 22.
+On 18 May 2016, Cruz signed with the Vaqueros Laguna, and was released on 22 May.
+In 1 game 1 inning of relief he gave up 2 earned runs and had 2 strikeouts.

 Atlanta Braves

-On December 13, 2016, Cruz signed a minor league deal with the Atlanta Braves.
-He spent the year with the Gwinnett Braves before he elected free agency on November 6, 2017.
+On 13 December 2016, Cruz signed a minor league deal with the Atlanta Braves organization.
+He spent the year 2017 with the Triple–A Gwinnett Braves, making 40 appearances and recorded a 2.84 ERA with 63 strikeouts and 5 saves in 50 2/3 innings of work.
+He elected free agency following the season on 6 November 2017.

 Toronto Blue Jays

-Cruz signed a minor league contract with the Toronto Blue Jays on January 25, 2018, and received an invitation to spring training.
-On July 4, 2018, Cruz had his contract selected and was added to the active roster.
+Cruz signed a minor league contract with the Toronto Blue Jays on 25 January 2018, and received an invitation to spring training.
+On 4 July 2018, Cruz had his contract selected and was added to the active roster.
 He pitched two shutout innings in relief that night against the New York Mets.
 He was placed on the disabled list with a groin injury a few days later and would not return that season.
-On November 2, 2018, Cruz cleared waivers and entered free agency.
+On 2 November 2018, Cruz cleared waivers and entered free agency.

+Nettuno Baseball Club

+On 8 July 2021, Cruz signed with the Nettuno Baseball Club of the Italian Baseball League (IBL).
+Cruz made 4 appearances for Nettuno, tallying 15 strikeouts and 1 save across 6.0 scoreless innings.

 Piratas de Campeche

-On June 23, 2022, Cruz was signed by the Piratas de Campeche of the Mexican League.
+On 23 June 2022, Cruz was signed by the Piratas de Campeche of the Mexican League.
+In 13 relief appearances for Campeche, he struggled to an 8.10 ERA with 9 strikeouts across 13 1/3 innings pitched.
+Cruz was released on 28 March 2023.